alberttrann/gradio-mcp/README.md

 The system is designed to be a versatile AI assistant, capable of everything from quick web searches and in-depth research to data visualization and code analysis.
 The client maintains conversational context, allowing for natural, follow-up questions.

+The logic for conduct_deep_research tool is derived from this multi-agent deep research system, but non-MCP: https://github.com/alberttrann/multi-agent_deep-research
 ---
 ## Key Concepts